MicrosoftDocs/customer-voice/fp-docs/survey-incentives.md

 7. On the **Confirm your reward** page, select **Confirm reward**.

-You must receive a confirmation email from Microsoft Rewards about your sweepstakes entry.
-If you do not receive any email confirmation:
+You will receive a confirmation email from Microsoft Rewards about your sweepstakes entry.
+If you do not receive an email confirmation:

 1. Sign in to [https://account.microsoft.com/rewards/redeem/](https://account.microsoft.com/rewards/redeem/).

-2. Find the **Sweepstakes: Surface Laptop 2 + Surface Headphones** tile.
-If the **Redeem reward** link is available on the tile, the redeem process is not completed successfully.
+2. Find the reward you are claiming.
+For example, **Sweepstakes: Surface Laptop 2 + Surface Headphones**.
+If the **Redeem reward** link is available on the tile, the redeem process was not completed successfully.

     > [!div class=mx-imgBorder]
     > ![Redeem reward](media/redeem-reward.png "Redeem reward")